Why Do I Feel Bloated All the Time?

 If your stomach is constantly bloated, it could be due to your eating habits.
 Drink more water and exercise to help eliminate trapped gas.

-It doesn’t matter what you do, how much you exercise or what diet you’re on.
-You make feel bloated all the time.
-It seems like your stomach will never go down a size.
+It doesn’t matter what you do, how much you exercise or what diet you’re on… Sometimes, it feels like your stomach will never go down a size, making you feel bloated.
 The same thing can happen with your legs.

 Do you want to know why you’re bloated all the time?
 We’ll tell you in this article.